 Florida has legalized medical marijuana, but it has NOT legalized pot for recreational use.
 In order for a patient to use marijuana legally for medical purposes, they must possess a “physician’s recommendation,” plus they must obtain their medical marijuana from a state- licensed dispensary.

-Qualifying conditions for medical marijuana include but are not limited to: cancer, PTSD, seizures, terminal illness, epilepsy, glaucoma, ALS, Chrohn’s disease, HIV/AIDS, multiple sclerosis, and Parkinson’s disease among others.
+Qualifying conditions for medical marijuana include but are not limited to: cancer, PTSD, seizures, terminal illness, epilepsy, glaucoma, ALS, Crohn’s disease, HIV/AIDS, multiple sclerosis, and Parkinson’s disease among others.

 “What does the law say about possessing marijuana for recreational use?
 If I’m caught with less than an ounce, what’s the penalty?”
 Unfortunately, Florida still criminalized marijuana possession, even if it’s for recreational purposes.
 Here is a breakdown of the marijuana penalties in Florida: